- » About Us

 Authorization by the State Board of Governors: March 2006

 Opening of the FIU College of Medicine: Fall 2009

 Number of students in inaugural class: 40

 Number of students at full capacity: 480

 Annual tuition cost: For cost of attendance - click here

 Expected annual economic impact: More than $1 billion to the state's economy

 Contribution to the state tax base: As much as $62 million

 New jobs to be created in South Florida: More than 8,300

-Affiliated Hospitals: Baptist Health System, Broward Health System, Cleveland Clinic Foundation, Jackson North Medical Center, Leon Medical Centers, Memorial Health Care System (Hollywood), Mercy Hospital, Miami Children's Hospital, Mt.
+Affiliated Hospitals: Baptist Health South Florida, Broward Health System, Cleveland Clinic Foundation, Jackson North Medical Center, Leon Medical Centers, Memorial Health Care System (Hollywood), Mercy Hospital, Miami Children's Hospital, Mt.
 Sinai Medical Center.